jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` Stop counting highest and last break when `#points_remaining`is at 0 (Player 1).

 + `TODO:` Disable foul and miss buttons when points remaining is at 0 (Player 2)

++ `TODO:` "Frame Complete" Tooltip can probably be dismissed automatically after a given number of seconds - e.g. 5 seconds.

 + `TODO:` Track number of times Red ball has been potted `#pot---red--one` (no more than 15)
 + `TODO:` Track number of times Yellow ball has been potted `#pot---red--yellow` (no more than 16)